mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. Root user: It's associated with the actual AWS account and cannot be restricted in any way so it has full privileges to do anything, including closing the account.
 2. IAM users: It represents individual people or apps.
 It can be created by principals with IAM administrative privileges at any time through the AWS Console, CLI or SDKs.
 3. Roles/Temporary Security Tokens: roles and temporary security tokens enbable a number of use cases:
    - Amazon EC2 roles: Granting permissions to applications runnign on an Amazon EC2 instance.
-    - Crosss-Acount Access: Granting permissions to users fro mother AWS accounts, whether you control those accounts or not
+   - Crosss-Acount Access: Granting permissions to users from other AWS accounts, whether you control those accounts or not
    - Federation: Granting permissiongs to users authenticatedby a trusted external system.

 ### Authentication